These 3-ingredient Baby Banana Pancakes are perfect for baby-led weaning or introducing solid food to babies.

 - Flour– or white whole wheat flour.

-Beat egg in a small mixing bowl.
-Set aside.
-Then, mash the banana on a chopping board or plate.
-Next, combine banana and egg.
-Stir in coconut flour until a thick pancake batter forms.
+- Stir in all-purpose flour until a thick pancake batter forms.
 It’s ok to have lumps of bananas in the pancakes.
 It adds an extra soft texture that babies love.

 It’s not recommended to offer sweeteners to babies and infants, even safe sweeteners like maple syrup.